ministryofjustice/analytics-platform-ops/git-crypt/README.md

 You need to remove an old user's .gpg file from the repo, not just from master, but all previous commits, including branches.
 This prevents them from checking out this repo, getting their .gpg file, which they can decrypt to give them the repo's (symmetric) root key, which could decrypt the rest of the repo.

 1. Identify the users with current access, by looking at the git history for the .gpg keys:

-        git checkout master
         pushd .git-crypt/keys/default/0; for file in *.gpg; do echo "${file} : " && git log -- ${file} | sed -n 9p; done; popd

     Decide which users should not have access, and add their .gpg filename as a line in `keys.txt`.

 2. Make sure [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) is installed on your machine.
 For example:

         $ brew install bfg
         $ bfg --version
         bfg 1.13.0

+3. Temporarily delete branch protection rules.
+Record what they were first!
+The config repo has a "Branch protection rule" for master that ensures no direct pushes and requires a PR has at least 1 review.
+See: https://github.com/ministryofjustice/analytics-platform-config/settings/branches

- 3. Make sure you're on the `master` branch.
-Run `remove-gpg-users.sh` to delete the keys for a list of users.
-This will remove the keys from all branches, folders commits.
+4. Run `remove-gpg-users.sh` to delete the keys for a list of users.
+This will remove the keys from master etc on the remote repo.

- 4. Check that the commits have been removed by running e.g:
+5. Reclone and check that the commits have been removed by running e.g:

+        # e.g. for config repo
+        cd ..
+        mv analytics-platform-config analytics-platform-config.bak
+        git clone git@github.com:ministryofjustice/analytics-platform-config
+        cd analytics-platform-config

+        # check the list of current keys contain only users we want to keep
+        ls .git-crypt/keys/default/0/

-       `git log -- .git-crypt/keys/default/0/0BC40E3E6462918D96DD1A68D5A4BCE161AC7DC8.gpg` to see the commits have been removed for old users
+        # check an old user to see the older commits have been removed

-       `git log -- .git-crypt/keys/default/0/4F695620194C67495C8EFD2B9502AA070E5ED9A8.gpg` to see the commits are still there for current users
+        git log -- .git-crypt/keys/default/0/0BC40E3E6462918D96DD1A68D5A4BCE161AC7DC8.gpg

+        # check a current user still has their commits
+        git log -- .git-crypt/keys/default/0/4F695620194C67495C8EFD2B9502AA070E5ED9A8.gpg

 #### Rotate the root key